CaptainPradip/Azure-Translator-Service/README.md

 * An Translate Text API service.
 You can get a more information about the API request  for the http://159.65.162.167:3005/translator-api-docs.

-You need the key and endpoint from the resource to connect your application to the Translator service.
-Later, you paste your key and endpoint into the config file.
+You need the client id, secret and endpoint from the resource to connect your application to the Translator service.
 The API will be running at `http://159.65.162.167:3005/api/v1/translate`.

 ### Usage